 According to buyer reviews, this cleanser helped them address acne breakouts and made their skin less dull.
 Moreover, this product is perfect for those with oily skin, as it reduces excess sebum and deeply cleanses the skin's pores.

 Excess sebum is one of the greatest contributors to acne breakouts.
 You can worry less about this problem with Neutrogena's oil-free cleanser!
-Aside from salicylic acid, this product is infused with naturally-derived grapefruit extracts, known for their antibacterial and oil control properties.
+Aside from salicylic acid, this product uses MicroClear technology that boosts the effectiveness of salicylic acid in eliminating oil and dirt, clearing blackheads, and unclogging congested pores.

-Moreover, it uses Neutrogena's MicroClear Technology to clear not only acne but also blackheads.
+Moreover, it is infused with naturally-derived grapefruit extracts, known for their antibacterial and oil-control properties.
 The only downside is that it contains Sodium Laureth Sulfate (SLES) and methylparaben, which may not be suitable for people with dry or sensitive skin.

 Below are some of the most asked questions on the web answered by dermatologist Dr. Katrina Habaluyas Luz.